samgoldman97/kinase-cpi-reanalysis/README.md

 #### Plotting results

 After generating results with the scripts above (see *Running experiments* section) in `target/log/` and `iterate/log/`,  results can be plotted using the notebook `notebook/make_figs.ipynb`.
-Alternatively, this can be accomplished
+Alternatively, this can be accomplished by running the file `bin/plot_reanlaysis.py`

 ### Data